DCEG-workshops/fair_principles_for_data_stewardship/workshops/workshop_2/lecture.md

 There are several motivations to make our research practices more FAIR—

-- To make our research resources easy to share and be reused by our target audience (and our selves), with appropriate credits for our contributions.
+- To make our research resources easy to share and be reused by our target audience (and ourselves), with appropriate credits for our contributions.
 - To make our research findings reproducible and replicable.
   - *Reproducibility* is the ability to use the same data and the same code that you used, to obtain the same findings that you did.
   - *Replicability* is the ability to use the same code that you used but on a different yet related dataset, to obtain findings that are similar to yours.